CatInTheLab/Long_Read_Tutorial/README.md

 ---

-# 2. Create the Conda Environment
+# 2. Create the Conda Environment - Windows people using Ubuntu

 Create the Conda environment: